 Maitre d's Station & Lobby

-The maître' d's station will be located within the lobby, which is currently the covered exterior walkway between Club 33 and the large storage room above The French Market.
-This entire area will be enclosed and decorated beautifully within, featuring a custom chandelier, stained glass and period appropriate pieces.
-Many of the current historic pieces within the club will be retained and utilized once again.
+The maître' d's station is located within the lobby, which was the covered exterior walkway between the original club and the large storage room above The French Market.
+This entire area has been enclosed and decorated beautifully within, featuring a custom chandelier, stained glass and period appropriate pieces.
+Many of the historic pieces within the original club have been retained and utilized once again.

 Le Grand Salon

-The Main Dining Room is being re-named 'Le Grand Salon' and will experience a new, elegant and more open look with the removal of the fireplace, replaced by large windows.
-The flooring will be updated and the tables and chairs will also be replaced.
-The style will be something similar to the high end restaurants of New Orleans.
-The design will continue to be based heavily upon French influence, but not quite so dark and heavy as current decor reflects.
+The Main Dining Room has been re-named 'Le Grand Salon' and has experienced a new, elegant and more open look with the removal of the fireplace, replaced by large windows.
+The flooring has been updated, replaced with a large diagonal checkerboard design and the tables and chairs have been updated, reflecting a slightly lighter, more elegant setting.
+The style reflects the high end restaurants of New Orleans.
+The design will continue to be based heavily upon French influence, but not quite so dark and heavy as the previous decor reflected.

 Le Salon Nouveau

-When news of Club 33's enhancement project were but whispers amongst members, you would frequently hear the name 'Jazz Lounge' being mentioned.
-Most certainly appropriate for any venue located within New Orleans Square, this new addition to Club has been formally named 'Le Salon Nouveau'.
+When news of the enhancement project were but whispers amongst a few fortunate members, you would frequently hear the name 'Jazz Lounge' being mentioned.
+Most certainly appropriate for any venue located within New Orleans Square, this new addition was formally named 'Le Salon Nouveau'.

-What was once storage above The French Market, will soon fill with the sounds of music and laughter as guests enjoy fresh appetizers and hand crafted specialty beverages.
+What was once storage above The French Market, is now filled the sounds of music and laughter as guests enjoy fresh appetizers and hand crafted specialty beverages.

-Featuring a beautifully hand carved wooden bar, tall ceilings with vintage style skylights, dark wood, a grand piano and plush seating, this room will prove beyond any doubt, that Kim Irvine understands exactly that which Walt and Dorothea had in mind.
-I have absolutely no doubt that members and their guests will utilize this wonderfully appointed lounge extensively and will probably ask, 'Why did Disney wait so long?'
+Featuring a beautifully hand carved wooden bar, tall ceilings with vintage style skylights, dark wood, a grand piano and plush seating, this room proves beyond any doubt, that Kim Irvine understands exactly that which Walt, Emile and Dorothea had in mind.
+Members and their guests now utilize this wonderfully appointed lounge extensively and will probably ask, 'Why did Disneyland wait so long to upgrade?'

 The below image (less overlays) is courtesy of Google Earth and is not an official representation of the expansion project.
-The colored overlays assist in understanding the final expansion goals, based upon currently available information.
+The colored overlays assist in understanding the final expansion, based upon currently available information.

 A special note to our more

-nostalgic Walt fans: Many of us who enjoy Club 33 and this
+nostalgic Walt fans: Many of us who have enjoyed the Club and this

 web site are not just fans of Disneyland, but are fans of Walter Elias